bitcointranscripts/bitcointranscripts/wasabi/research-club/checking-bitcoin-balances-privately.md

 Speaker 0: 00:51:31

 Yeah, that's, it's pretty nice.
-The data size in number 4 for the orange boxes on the right, so E0, E0, E7, E0, and then underneath the sum of E7 again, So is the data size of these orange blobs different, especially the sum?
+The data size in number 4 for the orange boxes on the right, so E0, E0, E7, E0, and then underneath the sum of E7 again.
+Is the data size of these orange blobs different, especially the sum?

 Speaker 1: 00:51:52